CUNYTechPrep/project-starter/README.md

 > You only need to do this once per app

+### Add Environment Variables

+Any environment variables your app needs will be available through your heroku project's settings page.

+> NOTE: _Heroku calls them **Config Vars**_

+* Go to the dashboard page here: https://dashboard.heroku.com/apps
+* Click on the Settings tab
+* Click `Reveal Config Vars`
+* Add any environment variables you have in your `.env` file

 ### Deploying the app

 Whenever you want to update the deployed app run this command.